fnca-open-standards/positive-response/readme.md

 ```
 {
-  "validation":"Response accepted, but references are not supported and have been discarded"
+  "validation":["Response accepted, but references are not supported and have been discarded"]
 }
 ```